musurca/Haddock/README.md

 ![API Example](https://github.com/musurca/Haddock/raw/master/img/apiexample.png)

-4) Open up `key.txt` in the repository, paste in your Sailaway API URL, and save it.
+4) In your Haddock folder, open up `key.txt` in a text editor, paste in your Sailaway API URL, and save it.

 ## Dependencies
 * [Python 3](https://www.python.org/downloads/)